jiahui747/dev-test-2025/INSTRUCTIONS.md

 ## Getting Started

 To get started, fork this repository and clone it to your local environment.
-Make sure you have **Node.js** installed, and then install the dependencies as you need.
+Make sure you have **Node.js** installed and then install the dependencies as you need.

 Refer to the [Next.js documentation](https://nextjs.org/docs) for more information on how to work with Next.js or the README.md file for the project setup.